-- Fundamentals of Criminal Justice Introduces students to the criminal justice system by describing the various agencies of the American criminal justice system and the procedures used to identify and treat criminal offenders.
+1003 Fundamentals of Criminal Justice Introduces students to the criminal justice system by describing the various agencies of the American criminal justice system and the procedures used to identify and treat criminal offenders.
 Explores and analyzes the critical issues in criminal justice and their impact on the justice system by focusing on critical policies and issues.
+(F)
-(F) - 1021 Firearm Safety Provides instruction on how to safely and properly handle, store and clean a firearm; how ammunition works; how to identify different types of firearms and actions; and how to safely unload a firearm.
-In addition, students will learn about the specifics of Arkansas firearms laws. - 1023 Introduction to Criminal Justice Introduces students to the criminal justice system by describing the various agencies of the American criminal justice system and the procedures used to identify and treat criminal offenders.
-Explores and analyzes the critical issues in criminal justice and their impact on the justice system by focusing on critical policies and issues including shock incarceration, community policing, alternative sentencing, gun control, the war on drugs, and the death penalty.
-(F, S) ACTS: CRJU 1023

-- 1053 Criminology Introduces students to the various components that comprise the scientific study of crime and criminal offenders in the American criminal justice system.
+- 1021 Firearm Safety Provides instruction on how to safely and properly handle, store and clean a firearm; how ammunition works; how to identify different types of firearms and actions; and how to safely unload a firearm.
+In addition, students will learn about the specifics of Arkansas firearms laws.
+(D) - Introduction to Criminal Justice Introduces students to the criminal justice system by describing the various agencies of the American criminal justice system and the procedures used to identify and treat criminal offenders.
+Explores and analyzes the critical issues in criminal justice and their impact on the justice system by focusing on critical policies and issues including shock incarceration, community policing, alter- native sentencing, gun control, the war on drugs, and the death penalty.
+(F, S) ACTS: CRJU 1023 [Same as SOC 1023] - 1053 Criminology Introduces students to the various components that comprise the scientific study of crime and criminal offenders in the American criminal justice system.
 The focus is on the order and disorder within American society.
 Featured topics include criminological theory, types of crimes, and an analytical examination of the criminal justice system including police, courts, and correctional systems.
 (F, S) - Police Organization and Administration Introduces students to the various components of police organization and administration.
 Examines multiple organization strategies used in policing and organization structures.
 Topics include historical perspectives, police roles, police management, planning, performance measurement, and general organization principles and doctrines as applied to all aspects of police functions and managements.
 (F) - 2013 Institutional Corrections Provides an examination of the context, structure, and dynamics of local, state, and federal criminal confinement facilities.
 Explores the various forms of correctional interventions used in America and is designed to understand context, practices, issues and perspectives.
-(F) - Community Corrections Examines non-institutional correctional agencies, including probation, parole, diversion, pretrial release, community service, restitution, halfway house, and similar programs.
+(F) - 2023 Community Corrections Examines non-institutional correctional agencies, including probation, parole, diversion, pretrial release, community service, restitution, halfway house, and similar programs.
 (S) - Juvenile Delinquency Introduces students to the various components of the American juvenile justice system.
 Featured topics include historical perspectives, causation, environmental influences, juvenile justice processes, definition and extent of delinquency, and prevention/treatment methodologies.
 (F, S) - 2043 Community Relations in Law Enforcement Teaches students the various components of human relations utilized in law enforcement and the way those relationships interact and collide with public expectations and sentiment about law enforcement.
-Focuses on the dynamic nature of police relationships with citizens, other police officers, and how those relationships are crucial to maintaining professional policing in
+Focuses on the dynamic nature of police relationships with citizens, other police officers, and how those relationships are crucial to maintaining professional policing in America.
+(S) - 2233 Criminal Law I Provides students with an introductory survey of criminal law relevant to a wide variety of occupations within the various areas of criminal justice.
+The course would incorporate the basic concepts and doctrines of criminal law in the United States: culpability, causation, homicide, justification and excuse, constitutional limitations on criminal law, attempt, complicity, and conspiracy.
+(S)